 Bonus: Getting Here

 Getting to Sun Valley in the Fall is easier than you may think.
-There are nonstop flights from Salt Lake City as well as other nonstop flights from Seattle and other great cities.
+There are multiple nonstop flights to the Sun Valley area for thee 2023 season.

 - More flight information can be found by clicking here

 If you’re driving, we’re a quick 2.5 hour drive from Boise and a 4.5 hr drive from Salt Lake City with long scenic straightaways to get you here smoothly.